 Loeriesfontein 2 is situated in the Hantam Municipality of South Africa’s Northern Cape and was contracted under the third round of the country’s Renewable Energy Independent Power Producer Procurement Programme.

-The plant will comprise of 61 of the same Siemens SWT-2.3-108 wind turbines (as used at the Noupoort and Khobab wind farms) with a total output of 140 megawatts.
+The plant comprises of 61 of the same Siemens SWT-2.3-108 wind turbines (as used at the Noupoort and Khobab wind farms) with a total output of 140 megawatts.

 The site is adjacent to Lekela’s Khobab wind farm and was chosen because of its excellent wind resource, the straightforward electrical connection into Eskom’s Helios substation approximately 11km south of the site, low environmental impact and the positive support from the municipality and local community.

-The Loeriesfontein 2 wind farm is expected to generate approximately 563,500 MWh of clean energy each year; enough to power around 120,000 South African homes.
-The wind farm will offset around 550,000 tonnes of carbon emissions annually compared to traditional fossil fuel power plants.
+The Loeriesfontein 2 wind farm generates approximately 563,500 MWh of clean energy each year; enough to power around 120,000 South African homes.
+The wind farm offsets around 550,000 tonnes of carbon emissions annually when compared to traditional fossil fuel power plants.

 In addition, the local community benefit from a 5% shareholding in the wind farm through the Loeriesfontein Community Trust.
 The trust’s shareholding was initially funded by loans from the Development Bank of South Africa and from the wind farm’s other shareholders.
-The community trust will use funds received from its investment in the wind farm to service these initial loans and to fund projects that will benefit the local community.
+The community trust will use the funds it receives from this investment to service these initial loans and to fund projects that will benefit the local community.

 For more information about the Loeriesfontein 2 wind farm, visit loeriesfonteinwind.co.za.